oobabooga/text-generation-webui/README.md

 |-------|--------|--------|
 | [oobabooga-windows.zip](https://github.com/oobabooga/text-generation-webui/releases/download/installers/oobabooga_windows.zip) | [oobabooga-linux.zip](https://github.com/oobabooga/text-generation-webui/releases/download/installers/oobabooga_linux.zip) |[oobabooga-macos.zip](https://github.com/oobabooga/text-generation-webui/releases/download/installers/oobabooga_macos.zip) |

-Just download the zip above, extract it, and double click on "start".
+Just download the zip above, extract it, and double-click on "start".
 The web UI and all its dependencies will be installed in the same folder.

 * The source codes are here: https://github.com/oobabooga/one-click-installers
+* There is no need to run the installers as admin.
+* AMD doesn't work on Windows.
 * Huge thanks to [@jllllll](https://github.com/jllllll), [@ClayShoaf](https://github.com/ClayShoaf), and [@xNul](https://github.com/xNul) for their contributions to these installers.
-* There is no need to run the installers as admin.

 ### Manual installation using Conda

-Recommended if you have some experience with the command-line.
+Recommended if you have some experience with the command line.

 On Windows, I additionally recommend carrying out the installation on WSL instead of the base system: [WSL installation guide](https://github.com/oobabooga/text-generation-webui/blob/main/docs/WSL-installation-guide.md).